PETER-BIKO-OTIENO/Mchezo-Pesa-Football-Analysis/README.md

 Create residual plots for your models, and assess their heteroscedasticity using Bartlett’s test Perform appropriate regressions on the data including your justification Challenge your solution by providing insights on how you can make improvements.
-Dataset

-The dataset and glossary to use for this project can be found here.
-[Link (Links to an external site.)]